TIMOMWATA2/data_extraction_claims_pipeline/README.md

 Run All: Click Runtime -> Run All.
 The pipeline will execute format detection, PDF/OCR extraction, VLM testing, normalization, validation, and export.

 **The Output**: After running the code successfully, check the folder icon on left side menu of Colab for the JSON file and the CSV file.
+Additionally, check the outputs folder (in the data folder) for the JSON and CSV files i personally obtained after my code ran perfectly.

 **📄 Test Documents Used**